AY2324S2-CS2103T-T12-1/tp/docs/UserGuide.md

 Format: `delete INDEX`

 <div class="alert alert-info" markdown="1">
-* Deletes the contact at the specified `INDEX`. <br>
+ℹ️ Deletes the contact at the specified `INDEX`. <br>
-* The index refers to the index number shown in the displayed contact list.
+ℹ️ The index refers to the index number shown in the displayed contact list.
 </div>

 Examples: